Slow Cooker Lentil Veggie Soup

-Slow Cooker Lentil Vegetable Soup is, to say the least, easy and a flavorful herbed dinner.
+Crockpot Lentil Vegetable Soup is an easy comfort food dinner.
 You just throw in the ingredients and get a fantastic meal.
+Deep rich flavors all from the slow cooker.

-Nothing says fill-it-up like a hot pot of Slow Cooker Lentil Vegetable Soup that is all ready to serve.
+Nothing says fill-it-up like a hot pot of Crockpot Lentil Vegetable Soup that is all ready to serve.
 Bowls will be lined up waiting for their ladles full of flavorful herbed vegetable soup.

 I mean, can you imagine carrots, mushrooms, lentils, corn, black beans, tomatoes and more?
 It is loaded!